biopython/biopython.github.io/wiki/Publications.md

 There is a separate shorter listing of [Biopython papers you may wish to cite](Documentation#Papers "wikilink").

-This is a list of papers citing or using Biopython, by year sorted alphabetically by author.
+This is a list of papers citing, referencing or using Biopython, by year sorted alphabetically by author.
 In many cases these citations are just via the website.
-Regrettably, in some cases the manuscripts themselves do not directly mention Biopython, but this has been confirmed by an author.
+Regrettably, in some cases the manuscripts themselves do not directly mention Biopython, but this has been confirmed explicitly by an author.

 Publications from 2009
 ======================